Platformatory/platformatory.github.io/landing/migrate-to-confluent.md

 layout: landing
 bodyClass: page-landing
 intro_image: "images/landing/migrate-to-confluent.jpg"
-summary: "Confluent = Streaming with Apache Kafka, 10X better"
+summary: "Confluent = Streaming, 10X better"
 description: "Platformatory is proud to be a part of Confluent’s Migration Accelerator, which is designed to streamline the transition from traditional messaging systems or open-source Kafka deployments to Confluent.
 Together, Platformatory and Confluent aim to alleviate the challenges and complexities associated with migration, enabling your organization to undertake your data streaming journey with confidence."
 intro_image_absolute: true
 ctas:
-  - text: "Download our migration whitepaper"
+  - text: "Download offering brief: Migration Accelerator"
     url: "/link-for-cta-1"
     color: "#72b6de"
   - text: "Contact us for a migration assessment"